Battle of Pusan Perimeter logistics: Air resupply

-The daily rail and water Red Ball Express from Yokohama to Sasebo to Pusan began on July 23.
+The daily rail and water Red Ball Express from Yokohama to Sasebo to Busan began on July 23.
 By August it was operating with increased efficiency, demonstrating that it could promptly deliver any supplies available in Japan to Korea.
 On August 5, for example, it delivered 308 tonnes; on August 9, 403 tonnes; on August 22, 574 tonnes; and on August 25, 949 tonnes.
 The success of the Red Ball Express cut down the amount of airlift tonnage.
 This fell from 85 tonnes on July 31 to 49 tonnes on August 6.
 The express eliminated the need for nearly all airlift of supplies to Korea from Japan.
 It delivered supplies to Korea in an average time of 60–70 hours, while the airlift delivery varied from 12 hours to 5 days.
 The Red Ball delivery was not only more cost effective, it was more consistent and reliable.

 The drop in air delivery to Korea caused Major General Earle E. Partridge, commanding the Far East Air Forces, to complain on August 10 that the Army was not fully using the airlift's 200 tonne daily capacity.
 That day, Eighth Army ordered curtailment of delivery by the Red Ball Express and increased use of the airlift to its maximum capacity.
 The reason given for this action was a sudden apprehension that the port of Pusan could not process the flow of water-borne supplies in a timely manner.
 The next day, upon Partridge's suggestion, two 2½-ton trucks were airlifted in a C-119 from Tachikawa Air Base in Japan to Taegu.
 The Air Force planned to airlift two trucks daily in this manner.
 As a result, on August 12, Eighth Army ordered the Red Ball Express be discontinued August 15 except on Tuesday and Friday of each week when it would carry cargo that was considered too difficult for the planes to handle.
 Under this arrangement airlift tonnage greatly increased.
 On August 16, transport planes carried 324 tonnes of cargo and 595 passengers; on August 19, 160 tonnes of cargo and 381 passengers; on 28 August, 398 tonnes of cargo and 343 passengers; and, on August 29, 326 tonnes of cargo and 347 passengers.